TeamW-P/API-docs/README.md

-# API documentation
+# API documentation [no longer maintained]

-OpenAPI docs for the capstone project
+This repository is no longer maintained as documentation has shifted to Postman.